Svanik/Diabetes-Neural-Network/README.md

 print("\n%s: %.2f%%" % (model.metrics_names[1], scores[1] * 100))
 ```

 The model is then saved so it can later be reloaded into another file for predictions.
-This was done so the model can we trained just once and then used for predictions later, instead of training before every prediction.<br />
+This was done so the model can be trained just once and then used for predictions later, instead of training before every prediction.<br />
 ```python
 model.save('diabetes_risk_nn.h5')
 ```

-Thank you so much for reading about this neural network and how it was consturcted.
-Hope it inspires you to create something better!<br/>
+Thank you so much for reading about this neural network and how it was constructed.
+Hope it inspires you to create something yourself!<br/>

 **~Svanik Dani**